NattyDuzza/LambdaNotes/01_analysis.md

 Rupert attends a non-selective state school.
 He is known as a struggling student.
 It is believed he is struggling due to work ethic rather than any kind of learning disability.

-##### Interview - Predefined Questions
+###### Interview - Predefined Questions

 - Q: Would you class yourself as a enthusiastic student?

   A: No, I find myself not enjoying school most of the time.
-I always look forward to the weeExemplar Candidate Work6A Level Computer Sciencekend.
+I always look forward to the weeekend.

 - Q: How much time would you say you study for a week outside of school (not including homework)?